larasocket/larasocket-demo-tall/README.md

 1. Update your `.env` file with your `LARASOCKET_TOKEN`.
 You can get one for free at [Larasocket](https://larasocket.com)
 1. `php artisan migrate`
 1. `php artisan serve`
+1. Head over to: http://localhost:8000/chat to try out the demo.